dansand/ResChapter/content/numpy.md

 ```

-There are a couple of handy shortcuts with slices.
-First, if you omit of the element indexes on either side of the colon, it defaults, to the start / end of the array.
+There are a couple of handy shortcuts with slicing.
+First, if you omit one the numbers on either side of the colon, it defaults, to the start / end of the array.
 Hence `data[0:10] <=> data[:10]`.

-Also, negative indexes visit the elements in reverse order.
-Given this, which element would we be referring to when we write `data[-1]`?
-How about using `data[-3]`?

 ### combining our tricks